 One of the best ways to keep your food cold and fresh is using a cooler.
 Many people have coolers for camping or cookouts, so these would be great for the task at hand.

 Your priority should be to keep frozen foods frozen, so empty the items from the freezer into the cooler first.
-Fill the cooler a full as possible.
+Fill the cooler as full as possible.
 Try to keep all the frozen goods together, as this will help them stay frozen longer.

 Top Tip.
 If you only have a few frozen items, wrapping them in thick layers of newspaper will also help slow the thawing process.